Linear prediction: Estimating the parameters

 where the index $i$ ranges from 0 to $p$, and $\mathbf{R}$ is a $(p+1)\times(p+1)$ matrix.

 Specification of the parameters of the linear predictor is a wide topic and a large number of other approaches have been proposed.
 In fact, the autocorrelation method is the most common and it is used, for example, for speech coding in the GSM standard.

 Solution of the matrix equation $\mathbf{R A} = \mathbf{r}$ is computationally a relatively expensive process.
 The Gaussian elimination for matrix inversion is probably the oldest solution but this approach does not efficiently use the symmetry of $\mathbf{R}$.
-A faster algorithm is the Levinson recursion proposed by Norman Levinson in 1947, which recursively calculates the solution.
+A faster algorithm is the Levinson recursion proposed by Norman Levinson in 1947, which recursively calculates the solution, running in O(n^{2}) time (vs O(n^{3}) for Gaussian elimination).
 In particular, the autocorrelation equations above may be more efficiently solved by the Durbin algorithm.

 In 1986, Philippe Delsarte and Y.V.
 Genin proposed an improvement to this algorithm called the split Levinson recursion, which requires about half the number of multiplications and divisions.
 It uses a special symmetrical property of parameter vectors on subsequent recursion levels.
 That is, calculations for the optimal predictor containing $p$ terms make use of similar calculations for the optimal predictor containing $p-1$ terms.

 Another way of identifying model parameters is to iteratively calculate state estimates using Kalman filters and obtaining maximum likelihood estimates within expectation–maximization algorithms.